History of the Republic of Venice: The fall of the Republic

 By 1796, the Republic of Venice could no longer defend itself.
-Though the Republic still possessed a fleet of 13 ships of the line, only a handful were ready for sea, and the army consisted of only a few brigades of mainly Dalmatian mercenaries.
+Though the Republic still possessed a fleet of 13 ships of the line, only a handful were ready for sea, and the army consisted of only a few brigades of mainly Dalmatian soldiers.
 In spring 1796 Piedmont fell and the Austrians were beaten from Montenotte to Lodi.
 The army under Napoleon crossed the frontiers of neutral Venice in pursuit of the enemy.
 By the end of the year the French troops were occupying the Venetian state up to the Adige; Vicenza, Cadore and Friuli were held by the Austrians.
 With the campaigns of the next year, Napoleon aimed for Austrian possessions across the Alps.
 In the preliminaries to the Peace of Leoben, the terms of which remained secret, the Austrians were to take the Venetian possessions as the price of peace (18 April 1797).

 Nevertheless, the peace envisaged the continued survival of the Venetian state, although confined to the city and the lagoon, perhaps with compensation at the expense of the Papal States.
 In the meanwhile Brescia and Bergamo revolted against Venice, and anti-French movements were rising elsewhere.
 Napoleon threatened Venice with war on 9 April.
 On 25 April he announced to the Venetian delegates at Graz, "I want no more Inquisition, no more Senate; I shall be an Attila to the state of Venice."

 Domenico Pizzamano fired on a French ship trying to force an entry from the Lido forts.
 On 1 May, Napoleon declared war.
 The French were at the edge of the lagoon.
 Even the cities of the Veneto had been "revolutionized" by the French, who had established provisional municipalities.
 On 12 May, the Maggior Consiglio approved a motion to hand over power "to the system of the proposed provisional representative government", although there was not a quorum of votes: 512 voted for, ten against, and five abstained.
 On 16 May the provisional municipal government met in the Hall of the Maggior Consiglio.
 The preliminaries of the peace of Leoben were made even harsher in the treaty of Campoformio, and Venice and all her possessions became Austrian.
 The accord was signed at Passariano, in the last doge's villa, on 18 October 1797.